azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 - Multiple errors while working with bracken and kraken databases, they seem to be the same name and path, so I will duplicate them.
 It is a pretty resource intensive process as the file is more than 48 GB.

-### 20230808
+### 20230808 - Restarting to troubleshoot the taxprofiler pipeline

-- Preparation for nf-taxprofiler includes defining the `sample_sheet.csv`, `database.csv` as well as putting the Bowtie2 index for human samples inside the folder with the reference genome
+- Preparation for nf-taxprofiler includes defining the `sample_sheet.csv` and `database.csv` as well as putting the Bowtie2 index for human samples inside the folder with the reference genome
+  - To improve efficiency, I uncompress(untar) the **Kraken/Bracken database** so the pipeline does not have to do it for every run
 - Created snippet for `sample_sheet.csv` creation
+- After setting up the required databases and correcting specification of PATHs for eagle, the pipeline is working.
+I created a `custom.config` to specify resources available in the Eagle HPC and minimize the burden for other lab members.